 whiteness, though Celtic more than Anglo-Saxon (cf. W.A.S.P.)

 individualism (sometimes taken to extremes); defense of patriarchal nuclear family.

 Scotch-Irish don't assimilate but expect to be assimilated to.
 Those who resist or oppose are "taught a lesson" or "made an example" through severe punishment.

 How the Scotch-Irish may resemble a minority: (Such differences may be class differences as well as ethnic differences.)

-Dependence on extended family; traditions of personal and family honor (cf. "respect" for African Americans, contrast impersonal justice system of dominant culture); maintenance of distinct gender roles and inequality, esp. via "male privilege."
+Dependence on traditional / dysfunctional family; traditions of personal and family honor (cf. "respect" for African Americans, contrast impersonal justice of dominant culture); maintenance of distinct gender roles and inequality, esp. via "male privilege."

 As with minority groups, mistrust of centralized authority and suspicion that any stranger expressing interest in your welfare is really out to get you.

 Cultivation of alternative media, e.g. Fox News, hate radio, alt-right conspiracy theories, denial of science (evolution and climate change)

 Distinct musical traditions (Country & Western music derived from Scotch-Irish border ballads)

 Early marriage and age-at-first-birth, family instability (despite talk of family values) [but reproduction rates falling with church attendance]